aerogear/aerogear-unifiedpush-server/README.md

 #### REST APIs

-REST API for AeroGear UnifiedPush Server are documented [here](http://aerogear.org/docs/specs/aerogear-push-rest/).
+Documentation for the REST APIs of the AeroGear UnifiedPush Server can be found [here](http://aerogear.org/docs/specs/aerogear-push-rest/).